 Due to this lifestyle, the children usually miss out on conventional schooling.

-These children had attended a nomadic school.
+These children had attended a nomadic school in Kashmir.
 As proof, they recited to us the alphabet, numbers and also some song and dance.
 They were happy to receive chocolates as their reward.

 …Are ingenious and inventive.
 Engineers in the making?